Which place is cheaper, Prague or Brussels?

 If you're looking for night time activities Brussels has a few options to choose from.
 The city's nightlife is quieter and more mellow than some other major cities around Europe.
 That doesn't mean there aren't plenty of dance clubs and bars where you can hang out.
 Keep your wits about you after the sun goes down as some areas are a bit rougher than others.

-Brussels is a famous shopping destination with plenty of stores.
+The abundance of shops in Brussels make it a world-class shopping destination.
 Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.

 Brussels is a very family-friendly place to visit.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.